billdenney/rudolph/Readme.md

 This package provides 2 S4 classes: Elf and Rudolph.
-Elf is a helper class responsible for generating and compiling parser and lexer files given a .g4 grammar file.
+Elf is a helper class responsible for generating and compiling parser and lexer files given a .g4 grammar file(s).
 Rudolph is the main class responsible for generating the AST and composing the AST back to text.

 The most common use of Rudolph is to supply a grammar file and input text using